 Fiona Bruce.
 November 2016.
 The Conservative MP recalled an attempted ‘no-platform’ incident in her contribution to the debate on the Higher Education (Free Speech) Bill on 12 July 2021: “I was invited by Oxford Students for Life to talk about my parliamentary campaign to outlaw sex-selective abortion.
 As I started to speak to a gathering of about 100 students, an attempt was made to no-platform me.
 A uniformed official arrived in the room and requested that the whole meeting be stopped, apparently as the event, including my views, would cause offence to students sitting in a common room on the far side of the quad opposite.”

 Hen Mazzig.
 October 2016.
 After speaking at a University College London Friends of Israel meeting, the Israeli activist and audience were trapped in the lecture room by what was said to be a ‘violent’ anti-Israel protest.
 The speaker and attendees were escorted out by police.

 Peter Tatchell.
 February 2016: The NUS LGBT Officer refused to speak on a platform at Canterbury Christ Church University to discuss ‘Re-radicalising Queers’ unless the veteran gay rights activists stepped down.
 One reason she gave was his opposition to ‘no platforming’ of speakers.

 Macer Gifford.
-University College London Union’s (UCLU) a blocked Macer Gifford from speaking at a Kurdish Society meeting.
+November 2015.
+University College London Union (UCLU) a blocked Macer Gifford from speaking at a Kurdish Society meeting.
 Gifford had fought with a Kurdish Militia group in Syria.

 Julie Bindel.
 October 2015.
 Banned from speaking on feminism at the Free Speech Society by the University of Manchester Students’ Union for her alleged ‘transphobic’ views which violated their ‘safe space’ policy.